 We have a large range of bare root hedging plants available to buy in store from November through to March.
 During this time the roots are cold and the plant is dormant so it’s the best time to lift them.

 Bare root plants are a much cheaper alternative to pot-grown and although they are generally smaller, once in the ground they won’t take long to catch up.
+They’re easy to transport – with no pot or soil you can fit a lot more in your vehicle.

 Choosing and purchasing your bare root plants